API Bouncer

 Yes, Azure DevOps Health is listed as a free public API.
 You will need to create a free account to get an API key, but the key itself is free.
 Some APIs have rate limits on their free tier, so check the official documentation for current limits.

-Is Azure DevOps Health still working?
+Is Azure DevOps Health still working in 2026?